Student loan exile: 'Mum is going to die soon and I'm not going to be there'

 Education Minister Chris Hipkins has said the arrest policy wouldn't have been something he would have introduced, but it would stay in place because repealing it wasn't a legislative priority for the Government.

-Isabella Lenihan-Ikin, national president of the New Zealand Union of Students' Associations (NZUSA) said the arrest policy needed to be scrapped.
+Isabella Lenihan-Ikin, national president of the New Zealand Union of Students' Associations (NZUSA), said the arrest policy needed to be scrapped.

 "The policy which allows the arrest of students at the border is a failure.
 The arrest of this student, and the other students who have faced arrest since 2016, are examples of the fact that these arrests are only designed to create fear within returning New Zealanders with student loans, and are ineffective at resolving the issue of paying back the loan itself.